Wim Hof Method revealed

 How to Consciously Control Your Immune System

-Warning Important message: Always do the breathing exercise in a safe environment without forcing (for example, sitting on the couch).
-Never practice it before or during, diving, driving, swimming, taking a bath or in any other environment/place where it might be dangerous to faint.
+Warning important message, read carefully: Always do the breathing exercise in a safe environment (e.g. sitting on a couch/floor) and unforced.
+Never practice it before or during diving, driving, swimming, taking a bath or any other environment/place where it might be dangerous to faint.
 The breathing exercise has a profound effect and should be practiced in the way it is explained.
 The cold is a strong force.
 We strongly advise you to gradually build up exposing yourself to the cold.
 Always train without force and listen to your body carefully.
 If not practiced responsible, you risk hypothermia or an after drop.
 If you have health issues, please always consult a doctor first before practicing.

 Step by step explanation breathing exercise.